A common type of UNIX® application is a filter—a

 In this chapter, we shall develop a simple filter, and

-learn how to read from stdin
+learn how to read from stdin and write to

-.
+stdout.
 This filter will convert each byte

 of its input into a hexadecimal number followed by a blank